herrkraatz/react-native-styling/README.md

     ```

 2. Then, in order to, say, change a responsive container's Flexbox's main direction
-from vertical `flexDirection:: "column"` to horizontal `flexDirection:: "row"`
+from vertical `flexDirection: "column"` to horizontal `flexDirection: "row"`
 when user rotates his/her device from portrait to landscape, do this:

     ```